ciacicode/ciacicode.github.io/content/metis.md

 # Finalise

-After those iterations, I could produce a mid fidelity prototype in Axure that was then used as the basis of high fidelity UI designs.
+After those iterations, I produces a mid fidelity prototype in Axure that was then used as the basis of high fidelity UI designs.
 ![](//localhost:1313/metis/img/axure1.png)